Mossy fiber (hippocampus)

 Diagram of a Timm-stained cross-section of the mouse hippocampus.
 The hippocampal subregion CA3–CA4 is indicated in black, stippled, and hatched areas.
 Black areas: suprapyramidal (SP), intra- and infrapyramidal (IIP) and hilar (CA4) mossy fiber terminal fields originating from the dentate gyrus.
 Stippled area: strata oriens (OR) and radiatum (RD).
 Hatched area: stratum lacunosum-moleculare (LM).
 CA1, subregion of the hippocampus without mossy fibers; FI, fimbria hippocampi; FD, fascia dentata; OL and ML, outer and middle molecular layers of the fascia dentata; SG, supragranular layer; GC, granular cells.

 In the hippocampus, the mossy fiber pathway consists of unmyelinated axons projecting from granule cells in the dentate gyrus that terminate on modulatory hilar mossy cells and in CA3, a region involved in encoding short-term memory.
 These granule cell axons were first described as mossy fibers by Santiago Ramón y Cajal as they displayed varicosities along their lengths that gave them a mossy appearance.
 A similar morphology belongs to mossy fibers in the cerebellum.
-Mossy cells were named because they looked as though they were covered in moss.

 The axons that make up the pathway emerge from the basal portions of the granule cells and pass through the hilus (or polymorphic cell layer) of the dentate gyrus before entering the stratum lucidum of hippocampal subfield CA3.
 Granule cell synapses tend to be glutamatergic (excitatory), though immunohistological data has indicated that some synapses contain neuropeptidergic elements including opiate peptides such as dynorphin and enkephalin.
 There is also evidence for co-localization of both GABAergic (inhibitory) and glutamatergic neurotransmitters within mossy fiber terminals.
 GABAergic and glutamatergic co-localization in mossy fiber boutons has been observed primarily in the developing hippocampus, but in adulthood, evidence suggests that mossy fiber synapses may alternate which neurotransmitter is released through activity-dependent regulation.